 The date of the defense cannot be confirmed until the Dissertation Chair approves the final dissertation thesis.
 The date must be agreed upon by all committee members.
 The dissertation should be submitted to all members of the committee 3 weeks in advance of the defense date.
 If any committee member believes that the dissertation is not ready to defend, the committee member must first consult with the dissertation chair, then notify the student and committee members within 1 week (or 2 weeks ahead of defense date).
 If a reader has substantial concerns about the dissertation prior to the defense, the reader may request that the defense be rescheduled.
-The request must be made no less than two weeks prior to the scheduled defense date.
-The dissertation and defense will be graded according to the dissertation rubric.
+The request must be made no less than two weeks prior to the dissertation rubric.